2.4 Using and Choosing GenAI Tools

 Choosing GenAI Tools

-A good place to start when choosing which genAI tools to use is to ask yourself the following questions:
+A good place to start when choosing which genAI applications to use is to ask yourself the following questions:

 - What am I trying to create: images, document, music, code, presentation, video?

-- What do I want the genAI tool to do for me: summarize, outline, code, research?
+- What do I want the genAI application to do for me: summarize, outline, code, research?

 - What is the outcome that I want to achieve?
 Here, consider the degree of precision, accuracy, agility, resolution, reliability, etc. in the output you need as the different tools exhibit varying degrees of performance.